mewore/aaaaaaaaa/README.md

 - [ ] 💜 Some background decorations
 - [ ] 💙 When starting a new game, if there is already some saved progress, warn the player that upon the completion of the first level, the previous progress will be lost forever.
-- [ ] 💙 Ability to load the progress with a 'Continue' button (visible only if there's already a saved game).
 - [ ] 💙 Keep track of the total time.
 - [ ] 💙 Player shooting
 - [ ] 💛 Shooting sound